nwisbeta/github.io/pages/app_design/search.md

 Users should have the option of changing the microphone icon and voice search functionality to a scanner/camera functionality.
 The settings menu must provide the option to change the search icon functionality.

-Search input must remain in the search box, to enable the user to modify the search term, when the search tool prsents results.
+Search input must remain in the search box, to enable the user to modify the search term, when the search tool presents results.

 A clear (X) button must appear in the search box (right) when a user enters a search term .
 This button must delete the search term in full (iOS Human Interface Guidelines).